208 RETAIL MERCHANDISING TERMS

 Display Cases

-Retail display cases are a type of standalone display that is closed in on all sides by glass or clear plastic.
-To access the products, shoppers may have to speak to a store associate.
+A type of standalone display that is closed in on all sides by glass or clear plastic.

 Display Compliance